Juniper/contrail-windows-docs/doc/Known_issues/HNS_error_bestiary.md

 This error happens occasionally when Docker tries to create a container.

-The container is actually created (it enters CREATED state), but can not be run (Docker doesn't start it automatically and manual start fails).
+The container is actually created (it enters CREATED state), but cannot be run (Docker doesn't start it automatically and manual start fails).
 Such a faulty container can be removed.
 Then one may try to create container again - this is expected to succeed (no case has been observed, when second attempt failed).

 ### Steps to reproduce